devcybiko/gregsmithwiki/content/computing/mern/index.md

 	- in MacOS: cmd-space, "Terminal"
 	- in Windows: gitbash
 1. Command vs. Control keys
 	- There's a lot of confusion between the "Command key" on the MacOS keyboard and the "Control key" on the Windows keyboard.
-The problem is that the "Control Key" is used in the Terminal
+The problem is that the "Control Key" is used in the Terminal for specific things (like `ctrl-c` to stop a job).
+	- In these tutorials, I will always use `cmd-*` keys when talking keys used for
 $(folders)
 $(files)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzIxOTU4MzQ0XX0=
+eyJoaXN0b3J5IjpbLTI2MDU0OTAwOF19
 -->